Immigration Rules Appendix Skilled Worker

 3. (c) P is settled or has become a British citizen, providing P had permission on the Skilled Worker route when they settled and the applicant had permission as P’s partner at that time.

 1. SW 29.1A.
-In SW 29.1(a) and (b), P must not have (or be applying for) entry clearance or permission to stay as a Skilled Worker sponsored for a job in the occupation code “6145 Care workers and home carers” or “6146 Senior care workers”, unless P:
+In SW 29.1(a) and (b), P must not have (or be applying for) entry clearance or permission as a Skilled Worker sponsored for a job in:

-1. (a) was (or is being) granted entry clearance or permission to stay as a Skilled Worker, sponsored in the occupation code “6145 Care workers and home carers” or “6146 Senior care workers”, under the rules in force before 11 March 2024; and
+1. (i) was (or is being) granted entry clearance or permission as a Skilled Worker, sponsored in the SOC 2010 occupation code “6145 Care workers and home carers” or “6146 Senior care workers”, under the Rules in force before 11 March 2024; and

-2. (b) since the grant of entry clearance or permission to stay in (a), P has continuously had permission as a Skilled Worker, sponsored in either or both these occupation codes (except that where paragraph 39E applies, that period of overstaying will be disregarded).
+2. (ii) since the grant of entry clearance or permission in (a), P has continuously had permission as a Skilled Worker, sponsored in one or more of these SOC 2010 occupation codes or SOC 2020 occupation codes (except that where paragraph 39E applies, that period of overstaying will be disregarded).

 SW 29.2.
 The applicant must show that the relationship meets the relationship requirements as specified in Appendix Relationship with Partner.